jasonshanks/Monokai-Spacegray-Veneer-for-TaskPaper/README.md

 ---

+> ### Aside : These Are a Few of My Favourite Scripts
+> Part of the thinking behind the tags and processes I use is influenced by some excellent scripts I rely upon to automate my workflow.
+These currently include:
+>
+> * Brett Terpstra's excellent [Log TaskPaper Archives to Day One](http://brettterpstra.com/2012/02/23/log-taskpaper-archives-to-day-one/).
+With this you can skip the Archive Done Tasks command.
+It does this, appends a tag with the enclosing Project name (I wish it did all levels of projects in that tree branch —as PlainTasks does [TODO]), moves it to Archive project at bottom of file, logs to Day One app — brilliant, still works a year later!
+> * A few choice ones from [Rob Trew's tree-tools](https://github.com/RobTrew/tree-tools).
+Mostly TaskPaperViews, although I have these duplicated in TextExpander now.
+> * Pedro Lobo and Phillip Gruneich's powerful [TaskPaper-Actions](https://github.com/pslobo/TaskPaper-Actions)

+---

-## Todo
+## TODO

-* add a style for @drafts? - these should be dealt with rather quickly and could do with standing out.
+* add a style for @drafts
+    * these should be dealt with rather quickly and could do with standing out.
-* reconsider style choice for @next so I don't end up in a sea of orange if I start incorporating these [powerful scripts](https://github.com/pslobo/TaskPaper-Actions).
+* reconsider style choice for @next
+    * I'm ending up with a sea of orange from **TaskPaper-Actions** mentioned above.